suren-4/kalanjiyam/README.md

 ### **Frontend**
 - ⚛️ React.js
 - 🚀 React Router for navigation
-- 🎨 CSS for styling
+- 🌟 CSS for styling
-- 📱 Responsive design principles
+- 🔍 Real-ESRGAN for image upscaling

 ### **Backend**
 - 🔥 Supabase for database and authentication
-- 🛢️ PostgreSQL database
+- 🟢 PostgreSQL database
 - 🔑 Authentication services
 - ☁️ Cloudinary for image storage and management
 - Cloud-based image hosting
 - Image optimization and transformation
 - Secure delivery

 ---